thanhnguyen123-dev/Recycling-Android-App/items/report.md

     * Description of implementation:
         * We store the profile picture on the FirebaseStorage, using each user ID.
         * When the ChatsMainActivity is loaded, the profile picture will be put on top of each user ImageView using the UserProfileUtil.
+        * Each row in the ChatsMainActivity has an onClick method which will bring the user to the profile page of another user.
         * This applies the same to every UI part that contains some sort of user profile image.

 4. [Data-GPS] Use GPS information based on location data in your App. (easy)